nsrau/azure-docs.it-it/articles/spring-cloud/spring-cloud-tutorial-prepare-app-deployment.md

 ## <a name="next-steps"></a>Passaggi successivi

-In questa esercitazione si è appreso come configurare l'applicazione Java Spring per la distribuzione in Azure Spring Cloud.
-Per informazioni su come configurare un'istanza di Config Server, continuare con l'esercitazione successiva.
+In this topic, you learned how to configure your Java Spring application for deployment to Azure Spring Cloud.
+Per informazioni su come configurare un'istanza di Server di configurazione, vedere l'articolo seguente.

 > [!div class="nextstepaction"]
 > [Come configurare un'istanza di Config Server](spring-cloud-tutorial-config-server.md)